Tenjo, Indonesia

 Tenjo is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency of West Java Province, Indonesia and thus part of Jakarta's metropolitan area.

-Tenjo was previously part of the areas of Parung Panjang and Jasinga before it was split off from the western and northern parts of these districts, respectively in 1992.
+Tenjo District was previously part of the areas of Parung Panjang and Jasinga Districts before it was split off from the western and northern parts respectively of those districts on 14 August 1992.

-Tenjo District covers an area of 72.18 km^{2}, and had a population of 66,077 at the 2010 Census and 73,272 at the 2020 Census; the official estimate as at mid 2023 was 77,489 – comprising 40,162 males and 37,327 females.
-The administrative centre is at the town of Singabraja, and the district is sub-divided into nine villages (desa), all sharing the postcode of 16370, as listed below with their areas and populations as at mid 2023.
+Tenjo District covers an area of 72.18 km^{2}, and had a population of 66,077 at the 2010 Census and 73,272 at the 2020 Census; the official estimate as at mid 2024 was 81,761 (comprising 42,362 males and 39,399 females).
+The administrative centre is at the town of Singabraja, and the district is sub-divided into nine villages (desa), all sharing the postcode of 16370, as listed below with their areas and populations as at mid 2024.